University Financial Policies

 The University's preferred office supply vendor is Office Depot.
 The Purchasing Office has authorized departments with an approved University Office Depot account (Office Depot) to purchase all office supplies with the exception of furniture.
 An approved Office Depot Business Solutions Division On-Line User Request Form (Office Depot Access) is required before access is granted.
 Office supplies that may not be available through Office Depot can also be purchased through the University’s Amazon Business account.
 Additional information regarding the use of the Pepperdine Amazon Business Account can be found at Amazon Business.

 Furniture purchases exceeding $250 should only be made with prior written approval from the Department of Design and Construction.
 To ensure proper safety protocols are met, it is recommended that all furniture purchases go through the Department of Design and Construction approval process; however, if the furniture is below the $250 threshold, the assurance of safety is incumbent upon the individual purchasing the furniture.
 Furniture is considered to include, but not be limited to, chairs, tables, desks, cabinets, and sofas.
 The purchase of furniture that has not been approved may result in denial of reimbursement, requirement to reimburse the University, or other disciplinary action.
+Resources, including labor, from the Department of Design and Construction, the Department of Facilities Services, Warehouse Services will not assemble or repair furniture purchased under this policy.

 The University's policy is that acquisition of products or services will be by competition between potential vendors, to the maximum practical extent subject to the requirements of quality, price, and performance.
 When a department needs to use a single or sole source in the acquisition of a product or service with a cost of $50,000 or more, a written source justification is requested. ("Single source" means other sources are available but the Requestor chooses to use only one particular source.
 "Sole source" means that no other sources other than the one recommended are available.)
 The source justification should include the following information: